-Quick and automatic word recognition is necessary for fluency but is not sufficient.
+Quick and automatic word recognition is necessary for fluency, but it is not sufficient for independent reading.
 In addition to automaticity, students need to develop prosody and expression.
 In Fundations, students have multiple opportunities to develop quick and automatic word recognition.
-They also work to develop prosody and expression with connected text with Storytime, Trick Word Practice, Sentence Reading, and Word Play-Read Sentences.
+They also work to develop prosody and expression with connected text in Storytime, Trick Word Practice, Sentence Reading, and Word Play-Read Sentences activities.
 To develop fluency and speed of reading, students learn how to read in phrases that connect meaning.
 Fundations uses a scooping technique to provide a graphical representation of phrasing.
-Additional practice in decoding practice is provided with the 32 Duet Books found in the Geodes Level K Library which aligns specifically with the scope and sequence of Fundations Level K. Each child-read text at least 90 percent decodable, as aligned with the scope and sequence of Fundations Trick Words in connected text.
+Additional practice in decoding practice is provided with the 32 Duet Books found in the Geodes Level K Classroom Library that aligns specifically with the scope and sequence of Fundations Level K. Each child-read text at least 90 percent decodable, as aligned with the scope and sequence of the Units for students to practice taught phonetic elements and Trick Words in connected text.

-Std.# Standard Language Primary Citations RF 4.
-Read emergent-reader texts with purpose and Storytime (description p.
-48): (Unit 2, pp. 199, 208, and 218) and (Unit 3, pp. 248, 255, 275, and 285) understanding.
-Students also read connected text with prosody and expression in sentences in: Trick Word Practice (description p.
-46): (Unit 3, pp. 255, 265, 275, 285, and 295); (Unit 4, pp. 309, 319, 329, and 339); and (Unit 5, pp. 354, 364, 374, 384, 394, and 404) Sentence Reading: (Unit 5, pp. 348 and 350) Word Play-Read Sentences: (Unit 5, pp. 353, 359, 360, 363, 369, 370, 373, 378, 380, 383, 385, 389, 393, 399, and 403) Make it Fun: (Unit 5 p.
-355, 365, and 375) Make it fail.
-(Slift 5 p.
-333, 303, and 373) Students proofread the written sentence which requires students to read connected text.
-Dictation/ Sentences (description p.
-28): (Unit 5, pp. 351, 359, 361, 369, 370, 379, 381, 383, 389, 395, and 403) Important Note for Consideration: Fundations® is a supplemental program and was designed with the expectation that students would also have many opportunities to practice reading grade-level text as part of their core ELA curricula.
-However, recognizing that core materials lack authentic text that is appropriate for emerging and developing readers, Wilson collaborated with Great Minds to create the Geodes® Level K Classroom Library , which provides 32 Duet Books that explicitly correspond to the scope and sequence of Fundations for Level K. These Duet Books provide students with the opportunity to practice the application of taught decoding skills aligned with Fundations® scope and sequence along with Fundations® Trick Words, which include high frequency sight words, through authentic text that bolster their background knowledge and vocabulary in the areas of science, history, and the arts.
+Std.# Standard Language Primary Citations RF.K.
+4. Read emergent-reader texts with purpose and understanding.
+Storytime (description p.
+48) (Unit 2: pp. 199, 208, and 218) and (Unit 3: pp. 248, 255, 275, and 285) Students also read connected text with prosody and expression in sentences in: • Trick Word Practice (description p.
+46): (Unit 3: pp. 255, 265, 275, 285, and 295); (Unit 4: pp. 309, 319, 329, and 339); and (Unit 5: pp. 354, 364, 374, 384, 394, and 404) Sentence Reading: (Unit 5: pp. 348 and 350) • Word Play - Read Sentences: (Unit 5: pp. 353, 359, 360, 363, 369, 370, 373, 378, 380, 383, 385, 389, 393, 399, and 403) Make it Fun: (Unit 5 p.
+355, 365, and 375) Students proofread the written sentence which requires students to read connected text in: Dictation/Sentences (description p.
+28): (Unit 5: pp. 351, 359, 361, 369-370, 379, 381, 383, 389, 395, and 403) Important Note for Consideration: Fundations is a supplemental program and was designed with the expectation that students would also have many opportunities to practice reading grade-level text as part of their core ELA curricula.
+However, recognizing that core materials lack authentic text that is appropriate for emerging and developing readers, Wilson collaborated with Great Minds to create the Geodes® Level K Classroom Library, which provides 32 Duet Books explicitly corresponding to the scope and sequence of Fundations for kindergarten.
+These Duet Books provide students with the opportunity to practice the application of taught decoding skills aligned with Fundations scope and sequence along with Fundations Trick Words, which include high frequency sight words, through authentic text that bolster their background knowledge and vocabulary in the areas of science, history, and the arts.